Here are 5 ways to keep your eyes safe and healthy during the summer season:

 Note that normal tear production depends on a lot of factors, including your age and whether you have certain medical conditions like diabetes.
 If you’re unsure about whether your tear production is adequate, schedule a visit with your doctor, who can help you find out.

 Dry eye doesn’t just occur outside and in the summer.
 It can happen to you at work in the office year-round, too.
-Learn how to avoid dry eye at the workplace.

 Enjoying this article?